Frequently asked questions:

 ~ What should I expect during my neuropsychological evaluation?

 A neuropsychological evaluation involves a clinical interview regarding a person’s current symptoms and background, detailed analysis of their behavior in different settings, and the administration of neuropsychological tests to understand their cognitive and behavioral functioning in order to provide or clarify a diagnosis.
-The tests are non-invasive, using paper and pencil; some tests will be easy while others will be more complex, but some people find them fun.
+The tests are non-invasive, using paper and pencil, IPads, laptops, or objects.
+Some tests will be easy while others will be more complex, but some people find them fun.
 Cognitive testing for each individual is highly specialized and is based on their specific symptoms and needs.
-Assessment time can range from one hour to five hours depending on the referral question.
-We evaluate the following: general cognitive ability, learning and memory, higher level executive skills (e.g., organizing/planning, reasoning, problem solving, judgment), communication and language skills, visuospatial processing, attentional and concentration, speed of thinking, sensory and motor skills, mood, and behavior.
+Neuropsychological evaluations can be divided into 2-3 separate appointments: Intake/Clinical Interview, Testing, and Feedback.
+Assessment time for the appointment(s) can range from one hour to five hours depending on the referral question or patient’s concerns.
+We evaluate the following: general cognitive ability, learning and memory, higher level executive skills (e.g., organizing/planning, reasoning, problem solving, judgment), communication and language skills, visuospatial processing, attention and concentration, speed of thinking, sensory and motor skills, mood, and behavior.

 ~ What will my test results tell me?

-Test are chosen based on the referral question and what would fit the client best.
+Tests are chosen based on the patient’s main concerns, or referral question, and what would fit the client best.
 Test results are then scored and standardized.
-We select norms and compare your test scores to other adults similr to you ( your same age, education level and ethnicity) to see how you perform compared to your peers.
+We select norms and compare your test scores to other adults similar to you (your same age, education level and ethnicity) to see how you perform compared to your peers.
 By using norms, we are able to determine if your functioning is at, above or below expectation.
 Test results can identify areas of strength and areas that require more attention.

-Tests used are very sensitive to mild memory and thinking problems that might not be obvious in other ways.
+Tests used are very sensitive to mild memory, thinking, behavioral, and language problems that might not be obvious in other ways.
 For example, testing can help determine whether memory changes are normal age-related changes or if they reflect a neurological disorder.
 Test results can also be used to help differentiate among illnesses, which is important because appropriate treatment depends on accurate diagnosis.

 Different illnesses result in different patterns of strengths and weaknesses in testing.
 Therefore, the results can be helpful in determining which areas of the brain might be involved and what illness might be the cause.
-For instance, testing can help to differentiate among Alzheimer’s disease, stroke, and depression.
+For instance, testing can help to differentiate among Alzheimer’s disease, stroke, and depression or ADHD, autism, anxiety, or a learning disability.

 During the feedback session we will discuss the test results, diagnosis and recommendations.
 Most importantly, we will help clarify any questions you have.